 A positive sign is when pain is elicited during the leg raising +/- ankle dorsiflexion or cervical spine flexion.
 Sensitivity and specificity have been reported at 91% and 26% respectively.

-Recent NICE guidelines suggest imaging should only be warranted in cases of suspected degenerative disc disease if:
+Current guidelines suggest imaging should be warranted in cases of suspected degenerative disc disease if:

 - Red flags present

 - Radiculopathy with pain for more than 6 weeks

 - Evidence of a spinal cord compression

 - Imaging would significantly alter management